IBM-Blockchain/ansible-collection/README.md

 The choice will depend on what context you want to use ansible in.

-- If you've existing Ansible configurations you can install the v1.2 collection via `ansible-galaxy collection install ibm.blockchain_platform`.
+- If you've existing Ansible configurations you can install the v1.2 collection via `ansible-galaxy collection install hyperledger.fabric-ansible-collection`.
 For v2 install from source (see next option).
 - Install from source; clone this github repo, and run
 ```
     ansible-galaxy collection build -f